vahidalvandi/laravel-react-starter-kit/README.md

 # laravel-react-starter-kit
-A tarter kit to begin with laravel and react
+A starter kit to begin with laravel and react